calltelemetry/calltelemetry/docs/deployment/ova.md

 Download the OVA and import to Vmware.
-You are running the entire CallTelemetry platform on-premise.
+This is entire CallTelemetry platform on-premise.

-As built below in the deafult template, it should service around 200/calls/second.
+As built below in the deafult template, it will process around 200 new calls/second.

 !!! note "Need more?
-Give it 8 cores to hit 700/calls/second.
+Allocate 8 cores to hit 700/calls/second.
 More than that?
 See the Enterprise HA Clustering."

 Requirements: